By: James Davis

 One new ruling set up standards that must be followed for the alerts to be used to conduct further searches.
 When seeking to justify use of the alert, the State must show that the dogs were properly trained and certified.
 But just showing any training is insufficient; the State must provide specific details about the training.
 The past false alerts of the specific animal must also be shown, with information provided on the percentage of accuracy.
 It is not an excuse for the State to claim that they did not keep records of the animal’s field performance.
 On top of that, the State must present information on the experience and training of the dog handler.

 In a separate case, the Florida Supreme Court also found that using a dog to sniff around a home without a warrant violated one’s 4th Amendment rights.
 Essentially, the intrusion onto the property for the purpose of sniffing is not allowed without consent or a warrant.
 Just having a home does not grant “implied consent” to outside searches from drug sniffing dogs.

 Both of these Florida cases were appealed to the U.S. Supreme Court.
 That Court heard arguments on the cases last year, and a ruling is expected soon.
 The decisions may influence how these issues apply in state cases in the future.
-It is critical to contact a criminal defense attorney whenever you have been charged with a crime where drug sniffing dogs were involved to understand how the law applies in your case.
+It is critical to contact an attorney whenever you have been charged with a crime where drug sniffing dogs were involved to understand how the law applies in your case.